Collaborative planning gets all of your teams and departments in sync and aligned towards delivering continuous customer value

 Internal marketing teams often need to work directly with external creative agencies and freelancers, possibly with marketing assets from the same backlog feeding both internal teams and external partners.
 Favro has support for both guest users and external member accounts, which help bring external teams together with internal teams, acting more like dynamic extensions of your company.

 Product Managers and Project Managers need to see a comprehensive overview of the entire SaaS product under their responsibility.
-A product dashboard collection is their command central, bringing together all teams across multiple departments, empowering them to define vision, set goals, prioritize, create roadmaps, and track progress all from a single screen.
-The pain of having to jump back and forth between multiple team projects and boards, as they’d have to do in other tools, is completely removed.
+A product dashboard collection is their command central, bringing together all teams across multiple departments, empowering them to define the vision, set goals, prioritize, create roadmaps, and track progress all from a single screen.
+The pain of having to jump back and forth between various team projects and boards, as they’d have to do in other tools, is completely removed.
 Plus, it also helps them avoid some common mistakes that slow the flow of customer value.

 As you can see in this example dashboard collection, multiple product development teams, quality assurance, DevOps, and marketing are aggregated into one place.
 This makes it much easier for Product Managers to keep their finger on the overall pulse of the product and ultimately provide a much better customer experience.